 Determining the fair value of the common stock of a private enterprise requires complex and subjective judgments.
 As such, under the "remains private" scenario, our retrospective estimates of enterprise value were based upon a combination of the income approach and the market approach.
 The significant portion of the value derived under the income approach is based upon the calculation of the terminal value, which in this analysis is based on data from publicly traded guideline companies.
 In addition, the income approach allows for the full utilization of the our net operating loss carryforwards as it is a forward looking model, as compared to the market approach that focuses on historical results.
 Lastly, based on our stage of development and our ability to generate profits only recently, it was more likely that a potential investor in our common stock would place the bulk of their emphasis on future expectations rather than on historical performance.
 As such, it was our opinion that the income approach provided a much more meaningful indication of value and we therefore placed greater emphasis upon the conclusion as rendered by this approach and relatively less weight upon the value determined by the market approach.
-Accordingly, we applied a weight of 80% to the income approach and relatively dessing the provided of the income and market approach, the valuations would have been different.
+Accordingly, we applied a weight of 80% to the income approach and a weight of 20% to the market approach.
+If different weights were applied to the income and market approach, the valuations would have been different.